ldp-progetti-gis/ldp-viewer/README.md

   <h3 align="center">gisOpenViewer</h3>

   <p align="center">
-    Display spatial data and handle map navigation, querying attriute and on the fly adding of additional layers from online data sources
+    Display spatial data and handle map navigation, querying attribute and on the fly adding of additional layers from online data sources
     <br />
     <a href="https://github.com/ldp-progetti-gis/ldp-viewer"><strong>Explore the docs »</strong></a>
     <br />